Oral Board Review Course

 - Exam Simulation: Our course simulates the format of the ABEM oral board examination in scheduling and hotel set-up.

-- eOral Practice: At least three of your single-case encounters will use the new eOral simulation system - this is the exact same eOral software as ABEM.*
+- eOral Practice: Up to five of your single-case encounters will use the new eOral simulation system - this is the exact same eOral software as ABEM.*

 - Learn the Format: You'll practice a total of 12 single cases and 4 triple cases and receive feedback from the examiners on every case, including an in-depth Day 1 debriefing session.